org-tigris-jsapar/jsapar/docs/basics.md

 All line types and cell names are case sensitive so be thorough.

 Almost all the job lies in defining the schemas.
 You can even run the text to text converter directly from the command line without coding.
-See below.
+[See below](#Running text to text conversion from command line).
-## Text to Java beans
+## Converting text to Java beans
 You can use the `org.jsapar.Text2BeanConverter` in order to build java objects directly for each line in the data source.
 For this to work, the line type of each line in the input schema needs to contain the full name of the java bean that you want to create for that line and the cell name for each cell needs to match against the bean property that you want